Hood River Capital Management LLC Makes New $1.50 Million Investment in LiveVox Holding, Inc. (NASDAQ:LVOX)

-A number of other large investors have also recently made changes to their positions in the business.
-Jennison Associates LLC purchased a new position in shares of LiveVox during the 2nd quarter valued at about $8,137,000.
-Monashee Investment Management LLC purchased a new position in LiveVox in the 2nd quarter worth approximately $2,505,000.
-Highbridge Capital Management LLC purchased a new position in LiveVox in the 2nd quarter worth approximately $418,000.
-Geode Capital Management LLC purchased a new position in LiveVox in the 2nd quarter worth approximately $379,000.
-Finally, Must Asset Management Inc. purchased a new position in LiveVox in the 2nd quarter worth approximately $92,000.
+Several other hedge funds have also recently modified their holdings of LVOX.
+US Bancorp DE purchased a new stake in shares of LiveVox during the 2nd quarter worth $25,000.
+Must Asset Management Inc. purchased a new stake in shares of LiveVox during the 2nd quarter worth $92,000.
+Monashee Investment Management LLC purchased a new stake in shares of LiveVox during the 2nd quarter worth $2,505,000.
+Jennison Associates LLC purchased a new stake in shares of LiveVox during the 2nd quarter worth $8,137,000.
+Finally, Highbridge Capital Management LLC purchased a new stake in shares of LiveVox during the 2nd quarter worth $418,000.

-In other LiveVox news, CFO S Gregory Clevenger bought 8,738 shares of the business’s stock in a transaction on Tuesday, August 17th.
-The stock was bought at an average price of $6.38 per share, with a total value of $55,748.44.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-20.00% of the stock is owned by company insiders.
+LVOX has been the subject of a number of analyst reports.
+Bank of America initiated coverage on LiveVox in a research note on Tuesday, September 28th.
+They set a “neutral” rating and a $8.00 price objective for the company.
+Zacks Investment Research raised LiveVox from a “sell” rating to a “hold” rating in a research report on Thursday.
+Piper Sandler assumed coverage on LiveVox in a research report on Monday, July 12th.
+They set an “overweight” rating and a $12.00 target price on the stock.
+Finally, Stifel Nicolaus assumed coverage on LiveVox in a research report on Thursday, September 9th.
+They set a “buy” rating and a $12.00 target price on the stock.

-LiveVox (NASDAQ:LVOX) last announced its quarterly earnings data on Thursday, August 12th.
-The company reported ($1.08) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.04) by ($1.04).
-The company had revenue of $28.91 million during the quarter, compared to analysts’ expectations of $28.38 million.
-As a group, research analysts anticipate that LiveVox Holding, Inc. will post -1.22 earnings per share for the current year.
+LiveVox (NASDAQ:LVOX) last issued its quarterly earnings data on Thursday, August 12th.
+The company reported ($1.08) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.04) by ($1.04).
+The firm had revenue of $28.91 million during the quarter, compared to analyst estimates of $28.38 million.
+On average, analysts expect that LiveVox Holding, Inc. will post -1.22 EPS for the current year.

-A number of research analysts recently commented on LVOX shares.
-Zacks Investment Research raised LiveVox from a “sell” rating to a “hold” rating in a report on Thursday.
-Stifel Nicolaus started coverage on LiveVox in a research note on Thursday, September 9th.
-They issued a “buy” rating and a $12.00 price objective on the stock.
-Piper Sandler initiated coverage on LiveVox in a research note on Monday, July 12th.
-They issued an “overweight” rating and a $12.00 price objective on the stock.
-Finally, Bank of America initiated coverage on LiveVox in a research report on Tuesday, September 28th.
-They set a “neutral” rating and a $8.00 target price on the stock.
+In other news, CFO S Gregory Clevenger acquired 8,738 shares of the company’s stock in a transaction dated Tuesday, August 17th.
+The stock was acquired at an average cost of $6.38 per share, with a total value of $55,748.44.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Insiders own 20.00% of the company’s stock.

 About LiveVox